 All tableware details are linked at the bottom of this post!

-2. Plan the menu
+2. Plan the Menu

 Are you supplying the entire meal yourself?
 Always remember, you don't have to do this alone :) People are always more than willing to bring something.
 Maybe it's a baguette, or a bottle of wine?
 Maybe even dessert.
 Let your guests know how they can help out.
 This year, assign each roommate a job, prepping the food, making the online grocery cart, cutting and serving + don't forget cleanup!

 It's Friendsgiving; ditch the paper cups and bring out those champagne flutes you splurged on last year.

 In our house we always use linen napkins, if you don't have any, I suggest investing in some!
 Linen napkins are not only eco-friendly, they can be super affordable and add a level of luxe to impress your guests.
 We love supporting local when possible, check out these linen napkins from The Foundry.

 Soak it all in.
 Friendsgiving is all about coming together and spending quality time with the ones you love.
 Take time to relax, it's always one of my favorite days - the email and texts messages come to a halt!
 For this, I am grateful.

 Our first look is for a brunch inspired Friendsgiving.
 We love the warm glow of this color palette mixed with fall colors.